himanshu60/Ecommerce-API/README.md

 # Ecommerce API

-This is an API for managing an E-commerce website's backend operations, including user authentication, product management, cart, and order processing.
+This is an API for managing an E-commerce website's backend operations, including user authentication, product management, cart, and order processing

 ## Backend Deploy-: https://triveous-ecommerce-api-l6ek.onrender.com/